 The design and prototyping of all Groupe Lépine implants are performed in Genay, in the head office, by a competent and efficient design office.

 Groupe Lépine has its own forge based in Orthez.
-This ancestral technique makes it possible to obtain a metallic form by hot or cold deformation of a metal bar.
+This ancestral technique makes it possible to obtain a metallic form by the hot or cold deformation of a metal bar.

 Incorporated at the Genay production site, machining is a family of chip removal machining techniques.
 The machining is intended to give the implant its final shape.

-In order to improve the osseointegration of certain implants, their surface is coated with hydroxyapatite.This is injected as a powder in a gas heated to high temperature and projected onto the part to be coated.
+In order to improve the osseointegration of certain implants, their surface is coated with hydroxyapatite.
+It is injected as a powder in a gas heated to high temperature and projected onto the part to be coated.

 Some heads and some inserts are made of ceramic.
-Their formatting requires a special technique mastered by our factory Genay.
+Their formatting requires a special technique mastered by our factory in Genay.
 The main material composed of different alumina oxides is compacted and shaped by dry pressing

-All implants designed by lépine group meet the standards of mechanical validations and are often tested beyond these mandatory requirements.
+All implants designed by Groupe Lépine meet the standards of mechanical validations and are often tested beyond these mandatory requirements.
 The company has chosen to internalize all of these validation protocols.
 A Regulatory Affairs team is in charge of the redaction of clinical data that are necessary for obtaining the CE marking.
 This team also insures a scientific monitoring and the clinical follow-up after bringing the product to market.

-TBF Tissue and Cell Bank ISO 9001 certified, offers a complete range of bone substitutes to meet the clinical needs of orthopedic, spine, neurosurgery or trauma surgeons.
+TBF Tissue and Cell Bank ISO 9001 certified, offers a complete range of bone substitutes to meet the clinical needs of orthopaedic, spine, neurosurgery or trauma surgeons.
 The use of bone marrow grafts of human origin, mineralized and spongy, from living donors, treated by a highly secure and proven process, offers an ideal solution for bone reconstruction.

 In 1998, Groupe Lépine decided to internalize the manufacturing of its osteosynthesis staples as well as its Kirschner pins by creating AMF (Alliage à Mémoire de Forme), one of its first industrial subsidiaries located in Lury sur Arnon, France.
-The company, which now has 15 employees, has also become, over time, a platform for manufacturing prototypes and mechanical tests for the Group.
+The company, which has now 15 employees, has also become over time a platform for manufacturing prototypes and for mechanical tests for the Group.